Learn About CHIP in Florida

 While applying for CHIP benefits, applicants must furnish documents proving their identity, income and citizen or immigration status.
 If more than three children from the same family are applying for CHIP coverage, their parents may need to use two forms, as there is only space for three children per application.
 Most people receive a status update about their CHIP enrollment in a little over a month’s time.
 If denied, applicants can always file an appeal.

-Find out which documents you need to provide to establish eligibility for Medicaid benefits for children by downloading our detailed guide.
+Find out which documents you need to provide by downloading our detailed guide.